Fast In-Memory XPath Search over Compressed Text and Tree Indexes: XPath Queries

 \section{XPath Queries}

-The aim is to support a practical subset of XPath, while being able to guarantee efficient evaluation based on the data structures described before.
-As a first shot we will support the ``Core XPath'' subset~\cite{gotkocpic05} of XPath~1.0.
-It supports all 12 navigational axes, all node tests, and filters with Boolean operations (and, or, not).
-In our prototype implementation, all axes have been implemented, but only the forward fragment (consisting of self, child, descendant, and following-sibling) has been fully optimized.
-We therefore focus here only on these two axes.
-A node test (non-terminal NodeTest below) is either the wildcard ('*'), a tag name, or a node type test, i.e., one of text() or node(); the node type tests comment() and processing-instruction() are not supported in our current prototype.
-Of course, we support all text predicates of XPath 1.0, i.e., the $=$, contains, and starts-with predicates.
+Our goal is to support a practical subset of XPath, while being able to guarantee efficient evaluation based on the data structures described in the previous sections.
+As a first shot we target the forward fragment of ``Core XPath'' \cite{gotkocpic05}.
+We focus our presentation on the \texttt{descendant} and \texttt{child} axes, but \texttt{self}, \texttt{attribute} and \texttt{following-sibling} are also part of our implementation.
+Thus, the non-terminal ``Axis'' in the following EBNF can here be thought of as generating only the terminals ``\texttt{descendant}'' and ``\texttt{child}''.
+A node test (non-terminal ``NodeTest'' below) is either the wildcard (``*''), a tag name, or a node type test, i.e., one of ``\texttt{text()}'' or ``\texttt{node()}''.
+Note that our current prototype does not support the node type tests ``\texttt{comment()}'' and ``\texttt{processing\-instruction()}''.
+Of course, additional to Core XPath, we support all text predicates of XPath~1.0, i.e., the $=$, contains, and starts-with predicates.
 Here is an EBNF for Core XPath.

 \begin{small}

 \end{small}